xregistry/spec/core/spec.md

     server semantics) MAY modify it.
 A value of `null` MUST be interpreted as a request to delete the attribute.
-  - When using `PATCH` for a Resource or Version, `$meta` MUST be appended to its `id`.
-When absent, the processing of the HTTP `xRegistry-` headers is already defined with "patch" semantics.
+  - When using `PATCH` for a Resource or Version, `$meta` MUST be appended to its `id` since, when it is absent, the processing of the HTTP `xRegistry-` headers is already defined with "patch" semantics.
   - `PATCH` MAY be used to create new entities, but as with any of the create operations, any missing REQUIRED attributes MUST generate an error.